Akshay Mestry

 An experimental re-implementation of a few NumPy features in Python.

-Beyond these, I've had the opportunity to speak at a few tech meetups and conferences, sharing insights on my projects, my thoughts on AI, Open Source, and the inner workings of some frameworks.
+Beyond these, I've had the opportunity to speak at a few tech meetups and conferences, sharing insights on my projects, my thoughts on AI, and the inner workings of some frameworks.

-It wouldn't be possible if I hadn't explored this; in doing so, I realised I had a passion for teaching and sharing this.
+It wouldn't be possible if I hadn't explored this; in doing so, I realised I had a passion for teaching.

-Personally, I believe that "true" mastery of something comes from sharing knowledge and learning from mistakes and past experiences.
-Whether it is breaking down complex machine learning algorithms or explaining the nuances of software design patterns, I find joy in making these technical ideas relatable and easy to grasp.
+I believe that "true" mastery of something comes from sharing learnings from mistakes and past experiences.
+Whether it's breaking down complex machine learning algorithms or explaining the nuances of software design patterns, I find joy in making these technical ideas relatable and easy to grasp.

 Early in my software engineering career, I came across a quote: